awalterschulze/blog/content/post/streaming-pair-programming-from-aws.md

 - Another improvement would be if multiple of us can log in and share a desktop.
 This would then be truly collaborative.

-Apparently I have to connect with VNC, since Remote Desktop cannot handle virtual audio cards Remote Desktop overrides audio to remote audio which VNC apparently doesn’t do. we need to route zoom audio to obs so it can be streamed
+we need to route zoom audio to obs so it can be streamed

 live share vscode for sharing collaborative editing